DenisMuga/Week2IP-AkanWarrior/README.md

 * A stable internet connection to enable continuous adding and commiting HTML and CSS changes into the project's repository.
 ### Installation Process
 * A mandatory git initialization at the beginning of the project to enable adding and commiting changes to external (remote) repository.
+##BDD
+*Displays Birthday and Gender Input Form: INPUT: User Birthday; INPUT: User Gender: OUTPUT: Outputs Users Akan Names According to Birthday and Gender Submitted.
+* INPUT: Gender: NOT-INPUT: Birthday => Displays Error Message: "All Fields Are Required"
+* Displays Error Message if Either the Input Variables Are Not Chosen.
+*Refresh the Application Page to Reset the Input Form.
 ## Technology Used
 * Vanilla HTML is essential in building this project.
 * CSS for styling the webpage by incorporating key concepts such as display, align-contents, justify-content, width, float, classes, IDs, background color, and box-model, among others.